Establishment of a domicile.

 (13) State claimed as residence for obtaining state hunting or fishing licenses;

-(14) State in which a custodial parent has a child attending public schools.
+(14) State in which a custodial parent or legal guardian has a child attending public schools.

 [Statutory Authority: RCW 28B.15.012

 , and 28B.15.015

 .
 WSR 17-05-060, § 250-18-030, filed 2/10/17, effective 3/13/17.
 Statutory Authority: RCW 28B.15.015